CiscoDevNet/intersight-python-utils/os-discovery-agent-linux/README.md

 ## Description

-**Community** supported alternative to Intersight OS Discovery Tool that can run on baremetal hosts and populate driver information in Intersight via IPMI
+**Community** supported alternative to Intersight OS Discovery Tool that can run on baremetal hosts and populate driver information in Intersight via IPMI.
+This tool does **NOT** require any additional connectiivty or remote access unlike the original OS Disovery tool and behaves similar to ESXi ucs-tools.

 _gather_inventory_from_host.sh_ - Creates a yaml file called host-inv.yaml using most of the pre-existing inventory scripts from the intersight-python-utils/os-discovery-tool and calls send_inventory_to_imc.sh